zzzYesYes/LayZ/doc/dpdk/dpdk-vhost-sample-step.md

     1. portmask mismatch, use -- -p to adjust
     1. IOMMU group issue
         1. adjust IOMMU group by moving hardware into the correct PCI slot
         1. For demo just use no-iommu-mode.
-Reading: linux_drivers.html#vfio-no-iommu-mode
+Reading: linux_drivers.html#vfio-no-iommu-mode (Outdated No longer working in newer kernel)
 5. Start Qemu
 ```bash
 qemu-system-x86_64 \